larrylawl/old-personal-webpage/_posts/articles/2019-12-18-calculus-for-backpropagation.md

 4. Fitting the Calculus with the Intuition

 <!-- Disclaimer that this explains Andrew Ng's course -->
-_(This article explains the calculus of the backpropagation algorithm in Andrew Ng's machine learning course, which can be found [here](https://www.coursera.org/learn/machine-learning).)_
+_(This articles explains the calculus of the backpropagation algorithm in Andrew Ng's machine learning course, which can be found [here](https://www.coursera.org/learn/machine-learning).)_
 ![Andrew Ng's course: Backpropagation Algorithm](/assets/img/backpropagation-algo.png)

 ## Prerequisite